bigmonmulgrew/MinecraftTerrainGenerator/README.md

 The teleportation is done in increments (`moveStep`), and the player is teleported to a new location only if the CPU usage of the server is below a certain threshold.

+## Editing
+If you use something other than Minecraft server manager you will need to edit this line sudo msm $serverName cmd tp $player $tX $yHeight $tZ > /dev/null To reflect your setup.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.